KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 - The hypostatic anchoring system
 - The diagnostic criteria for resonance stability

-SP02 extends these by situating them within the full multiversal context.
+SP02 extends these by situating them within the broader multiversal context.

 ### 9.3 Connection to LMX Formalization